 IPVX Patent Holdings, Inc. v.
 8x8, Inc.

-(ND Cal).
+(N.D.
+Cal.).
 Co-counsel for 8x8 in patent case involving telephone answering service linking displayed data with recorded audio message.
+Obtained successful settlement.

 Advised client developing new product on potential issues arising from patents relating to beverage preparation machines.

 (E.D.
 Tex.).
 Successfully represented leading LED package manufacturer in bench trial and appeal.
 Obtained favorable verdict and judgment awarding no injunction or damages.

 (S.D.
 Cal.).
 Defended medical equipment company against claims of infringement of patents concerning use of cancer cells transformed to express green fluorescing proteins.
 The case settled favorably after partial summary judgment of non-infringement was granted in favor of client.

 Duhn Oil Tool, Inc. v.
 Cooper Cameron Corp.

 (E.D.
 Cal.).
 Represented plaintiff in patent infringement trial related to oil and natural gas drilling equipment for “fracking.”
 At trial, the jury awarded client nearly $10,000,000 in damages.
 The case settled while on appeal.

 International Printer Corp. v.
 Brother International Corp., et al.

 (E.D.
 Tex.).
 Defended producer of imaging and printing equipment in patent infringement suit in the Eastern District of Texas regarding systems and methods for monitoring and controlling copy machines.